Validated in a clinical study to provide accurate results.

 What’s an ECG?

 An electrocardiogram (ECG or EKG) is a test that measures the electrical activity of your heart.

 The app brings ECG technology to your wrist so you can record your heart’s rhythm when it’s convenient for you.

 How does it work?

-There are sensors in the frame and biosensor core of your Sense watch—open the Fitbit ECG app and place your fingers on the corners for it to record the signals from your heart.
+There are sensors in the frame and biosensor core of Sense and Charge 5—open the Fitbit ECG app and place your fingers on the corners (Sense) or on the sides (Charge 5) for it to record the signals from your heart.

 Why is assessing for AFib important?

 During AFib, the upper chambers of the heart contract irregularly, increasing the risk of heart attack, blood clots, stroke and other heart conditions.

 AFib can be difficult to detect, but the Fitbit ECG app lets you check in on your heart rhythm right from your wrist—so you have a better chance of spotting and treating it.
 This assessment can’t diagnose AFib on its own, but your results can help you have a better conversation with your doctor.